-Pulmonary rehabilitation programs serve as adjuncts to drug treatment to improve physical function; many hospitals and health care organizations offer formal multidisciplinary rehabilitation programs.
+Pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic... read more programs serve as adjuncts to drug treatment to improve physical function; many hospitals and health care organizations offer formal multidisciplinary rehabilitation programs.
 Pulmonary rehabilitation includes exercise, education, and behavioral interventions.
 Treatment should be individualized; patients and family members are taught about COPD and medical treatments, and patients are encouraged to take as much responsibility for personal care as possible.

 An exercise program can be helpful in the home, in the hospital, or in institutional settings.
 Graded exercise can ameliorate skeletal muscle deconditioning resulting from inactivity or prolonged hospitalization for respiratory failure.
 Specific training of respiratory muscles is less helpful than general aerobic conditioning.

 A typical training program begins with slow walking on a treadmill or unloaded cycling on an ergometer for a few minutes.
-Duration and exercise load are progressively increased over 4 to 6 wk until the patient can exercise for 20 to 30 min nonstop with manageable dyspnea.
-Patients with very severe COPD can usually achieve an exercise regimen of walking for 30 min at 1 to 2 mph.
-Maintenance exercise should be done 3 to 4 times/wk to maintain fitness levels.
+Duration and exercise load are progressively increased over 4 to 6 weeks until the patient can exercise for 20 to 30 minutes nonstop with manageable dyspnea.
+Patients with very severe COPD can usually achieve an exercise regimen of walking for 30 minutes at 1 to 2 mph (1.6 to 3.2 km per hour).
+Maintenance exercise should be done 3 to 4 times/week to maintain fitness levels.
 Oxygen saturation is monitored, and supplemental oxygen is provided as needed.

 Upper extremity resistance training helps the patient in doing daily tasks (eg, bathing, dressing, house cleaning).
 The usual benefits of exercise are modest increases in lower extremity strength, endurance, and maximum oxygen consumption.